See also Pellet Stove Pricing

 Pellet stoves provide heat for your home by burning small pellets formed from wood chips and other natural waste.
 Pellet stoves can offer high combustion and heating efficiency for the homeowner, with a combustion efficiency rate of 75 to 85 percent.
-However, potential buyers do need to consider the installation and operation costs, as well as the higher upfront costs as compared to wood-burning stoves, and the appropriate size pellet stove need to heat their home.
+However, potential buyers do need to consider the installation and operation costs, as well as the higher upfront costs as compared to wood-burning stoves, and the appropriate size or high-efficiency stove needed to heat their space.

 How Does a Pellet Stove Work?